 Screenwriter’s Edge began with a simple observation.

-Most systems of story, however differently they are branded, are circling the same mechanism.
-Stories move when decisions carry consequence.
-When pressure narrows options.
-When something changes that cannot be undone.
+Most systems of story, however they are branded, circle the same mechanism.

-This platform exists to examine story at that level.
+Screenwriter’s Edge examines story at that level.

 Not as formula.